 So for people who were abused by their caretakers as children, it makes sense that they could end up with a person who is also abusive.
 In a sense, the comfort zone says, “I’ve lived in this type of environment before, and therefore I already know how to function in it and deal with it.
 It’s comfortable to me and I feel at home here.”

-Understanding these properties of what emotionally draws us to someone, it’s part of our job as people to learn about our own relationship patterns, especially if we’ve had a history of unhealthy relationships.
-If our upbringing has wired us for unhealthy relationship environments as adults, it may take some professional therapy to psychologically re-wire our attraction mechanism to seek healthy relationships.
+Understanding these elements of what emotionally draws us to someone, it’s part of our job as people to learn about our own relationship patterns, especially if we’ve had a history of unhealthy relationships.
+If our upbringing has wired us for unhealthy relationship environments as adults, it may take therapy to psychologically re-wire ourselves to seek healthy relationships.